Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Simulation studies

-We consider several estimators and the associated tests in the simulation.
-First, we consider three estimators from \cite{Chen2025} - the unadjusted, ANCOVAI, and ANCOVAIII estimators.
-Next, we consider three Horvitz-Thompson estimators.
-One uses no regression adjustment, the second uses the \emph{pre and post-rollout periods} and fits two separate linear regression models (for intervened and control) of the outcome on the cluster-period covariate $X_{ij1}$ and the individual covariate $X_{ijk2}$, and the third uses the \emph{full data} and fits two separate linear regression models (for intervened and control) of the outcome on the cluster-period covariate $X_{ij1}$ and the individual covariate $X_{ijk2}$.
-For the second, the model fit on the pre-rollout period individuals becomes the $g_0$ (control) function, and the model fit on the post-rollout period individuals becomes the $g_1$ (intervened) function that are used for augmenting the Horvitz-Thompson estimator; see the Appendix for details on the exact form.
-Finally, we consider the model-based estimator from the \texttt{ivmodel} package, which was used in the original analysis of \cite{Courtright2024}.
-We consider several choices of variance estimation.
-For the ANCOVA estimators, we use $S(\lambda)$ as proposed in \cite{Chen2025}, comparing to a Gaussian quantile.
-For settings with $I_j = 1$, we replace the $I_j-1$ in the denominator with $1$.
-We also consider the `CR0' and `CR3' estimators from the \texttt{clubSandwich} package, comparing the deviate to a Gaussian quantile and to a $t$-distribution quantile with $I-2$ degrees of freedom.
-For the Horvitz-Thompson estimators, we utilize the conservative variance estimator $\widehat{\text{Var}}(\widehat{\tau}_{\lambda_0,\text{HT}})$ as well as a simplified estimator that is not guaranteed to be conservative, $\widehat{\text{Var}}_{\text{simp}}(\widehat{\tau}_{\lambda_0,\text{HT}})$.
-The exact forms of both are presented in the Appendix.
-For the \texttt{ivmodel} estimators, we compare both the conditional likelihood ratio (CLR) method \citep{Moreira2003}, which was used in the original REDAPS analysis and is widely used, and the Fuller method \citep{Fuller1977}, which is less popular.
+To evaluate the finite-sample performance of several estimators and testing procedures, we conduct an extensive simulation study.
+The exact details of the data-generating process are deferred to Appendix \ref{section: detailed simulation setup}.
+We compare the unadjusted, ANCOVA-I, and ANCOVA-III estimators; three Horvitz–Thompson estimators (one unadjusted, one regression-adjusted using only the pre- and post-rollout periods, and one regression-adjusted using the full data); and the model-based \texttt{ivmodel} estimator used in the original analysis of \citet{Courtright2024}.
+For the regression-adjusted HT estimators, two separate linear models (for intervened and control) of the outcome on the cluster-period covariate $X_{ij1}$ and individual covariate $X_{ijk2}$ supply the augmentation functions $g_1$ and $g_0$; see the Appendix for details.
+We also consider several variance estimators: for ANCOVA, the design-based $S(\lambda)$ of \citet{Chen2025} (replacing $I_j - 1$ with $1$ when $I_j = 1$) and the CR0 and CR3 estimators from \texttt{clubSandwich}, compared to Gaussian and $t$ ($I-2$ degrees of freedom) quantiles; for HT, we utilize the conservative variance estimator $\widehat{\text{Var}}(\widehat{\tau}_{\lambda_0,\text{HT}})$ as well as a simplified estimator that is not guaranteed to be conservative, $\widehat{\text{Var}}_{\text{simp}}(\widehat{\tau}_{\lambda_0,\text{HT}})$.
+The exact forms of both are presented in Appendix \ref{appendix: horvitz-thompson}.
+For the \texttt{ivmodel} estimators, we compare both the conditional likelihood ratio (CLR) method \citep{Moreira2003}, which was used in the original \redaps analysis and is widely used, and the Fuller method \citep{Fuller1977}.